What is a NATO COE?

 in order to

 support NATO’s military transformation, the Participants and other Customers thus enhancing the Alliance’s interoperability in the field of operation in CSW.

-COE CSW will concentrate and further develop NATO’s expertise and capabilities to conduct maritime operations in the specific areas of confined and shallow waters.
-The specific responsibilities will be to:
+The COE CSW concentrates and further develops the expertise and capabilities of NATO with regards to conduct maritime operations in the specific areas of confined and shallow waters.

-- As the focal point of its activities: Facilitate the development, validation and implementation of concepts and doctrines;
+- As the focal point of activities: Facilitate the development, validation and implementation of NATO concepts and doctrines;

-- Contribute and provide input to the lessons learned processes as well as to experiments and modelling and simulation efforts;
+- Contribute and provide input to the NATO Lessons Learned process as well as to allied experiments and modelling and simulation efforts;

-- Complement and contribute to NATO’s efforts in the field of exercises, education and training:
+- Complement and contribute to NATO efforts in the field of exercises, education and training:

-- Assess the requirements, the present status and the future development of operations in confined and shallow waters in a joint and combined operational environment.
+- Assess the requirements, the present status and the future development with regards to operations in confined and shallow waters in a joint and combined operational environment.